Custom installation of Azure AD Connect

 Review every domain marked Not Added and Not Verified.
 Make sure those domains you use have been verified in Azure AD.
 Click the Refresh symbol when you have verified your domains.
 For more information, see add and verify the domain

 UserPrincipalName - The attribute userPrincipalName is the attribute users use when they sign in to Azure AD and Office 365.
 The domains used, also known as the UPN-suffix, should be verified in Azure AD before the users are synchronized.
 Microsoft recommends to keep the default attribute userPrincipalName.
 If this attribute is non-routable and cannot be verified, then it is possible to select another attribute.
 You can for example select email as the attribute holding the sign-in ID.
 Using another attribute than userPrincipalName is known as Alternate ID.
 The Alternate ID attribute value must follow the RFC822 standard.
 An Alternate ID can be used with both password sync and federation.
+The attribute must not be defined in Active Directory as multi-valued, even if it only has a single value.

 When you enable Pass-through Authentication you must have at least one verified domain in order to continue through the wizard.